Vijayendra2707/pdf-chatbot-rag/README.md

 Only the highest-ranked passages are passed to the generation model.

-3. Intelligent Query Routing
+03 — Intelligent Query Routing

-The LLM router classifies queries into four routes:
+The LLM router classifies each question into one of four routes:

 Route